taman0753/Build-Test-Deploy/README.md

 # Website to surge via Github Actions!

-This will help you to build , test and deploy your website to surge via Github actions and notify you on Email and Slack.
+This will help you to build , test and deploy your website to surge via Github actions and notify you on Email and Slack and integration with Postman and Jira is also present.

+##### (API TESTING IS ALSO SHOWN )

 The website used here is a basic website build with Gatsby Framework.
 Follow the below link: